NeoGeographyToolkit/StereoPipeline/docs/tools/sfm_merge.rst

 sfm_merge
 ---------

-The ``sfm_merge`` program takes as two or more Structure-from-Motion (SfM) maps in .nvm format, as produced by ``theia_sfm`` (:numref:`theia_sfm`) or ``rig_calibrator`` (:numref:`rig_calibrator`), and merges them into a single map, by transforming to first map's coordinate system the other maps.
+The ``sfm_merge`` program takes two or more Structure-from-Motion (SfM) maps in .nvm format, as produced by ``theia_sfm`` (:numref:`theia_sfm`) or ``rig_calibrator`` (:numref:`rig_calibrator`), and merges them into a single map.
+It finds correspondences (feature matches) between the images in the maps, and then transforms the maps to first map's coordinate system.

-Tracks (sequences of matching interest points) in the input maps that have shared interest points are merged as well.
+The input maps may or may not have shared images, but the surfaces they see must overlap.

+If there are more than two maps, the second is merged to the first, which is then merged with the third, etc.

 The produced map must be bundle-adjusted to refine it, using ``rig_calibrator`` (with or without the rig constraint).